xmos/ai_tools/lib_nn/lib_nn/doc/src/ops/conv2d_1x1.md

 vector's elements are the input channels for a given input pixel, and the output vector's elements are the output channels for the corresponding output pixel.

-The @oper{conv2d_1x1} operator requires a plan and one or more jobs to be initialized before it can be invoked.
-See
-@ref conv2d_1x1_api below.

 The @oper_ref{conv2d_deep}, @oper_ref{conv2d_shallowin}, and @oper_ref{conv2d_depthwise} operators are alternative 2D convolution operators
 optimized for different circumstances.